EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 You can book on their website [here]().
 The park is opened Wednesday through Sunday from 8:00 a.m. through 3:00 p.m.
 AST.
 For more information, please contact the Department of Natural Resources by calling (787) 898-3100 / (787) 999-2200 ext.
 3474 or emailing cavernasdecamuy@drna.pr.gov.

 ![camuy](https://github.com/EstelleGvl/Around-the-World/blob/main/assets/img/puertorico/PXL_20240107_193407628.jpg?raw=true)

 {:.no_toc}
+### Unplanned expedition in the jungle
+When we got back to our [airbnb accomodation](), we decided we wanted to go to the stream and small waterfalls that cross the property.
+We dropped everything, including water, food and lights and followed signs.
+We realised quickly that this little trip was much more challenging than expected when  we had to use a few ropes to go down.
+It turned out we took the longest and most diffcult trail on the property.
+When we finally got to the river, there was almost no sun light anymore and we gave up on exploring the area and finding the waterfalls.
+We decided to play safe and go back up as quickly as we possibly could.

+This little jungle trip was absolutely unplanned but we had so much fun and we still talk about it.

+{:.no_toc}
 ### Pro tips: